DanielLaBanda/fake-news-detector/README.md

 **Case 1 – Real**
 *Title:* EU Signs \$50 Billion Green-Hydrogen Deal With Morocco
-*Content:* Brussels — … European Commission confirmed on Monday … first shipments 2027 …
+*Content:* BRUSSELS — The European Commission confirmed on Monday that it has signed a 15-year, €46 billion agreement with Morocco to import green hydrogen produced from Saharan solar farms.
+Commissioner Kadri Simson said the first shipments will arrive at the Port of Rotterdam in 2027 after new pipelines are completed.
+Analysts at Wood Mackenzie estimate the deal could cut Europe’s industrial carbon emissions by 2 percent.

 ---

 **Case 2 – Fake**
 *Title:* Scientists Reveal Apple-Seed Extract CURES Stage-4 Cancer in 10 Days!
-*Content:* New York — … no peer-reviewed data … \$100 million bribe …
+*Content:* NEW YORK — In a “ground-breaking” study published on an unknown blog, researchers say an extract from common apple seeds eliminates all tumors in terminal cancer patients within ten days.
+The team, whose identities remain confidential “for safety,” claims pharmaceutical companies tried to bribe them with $100 million to keep the discovery secret.
+No peer-reviewed data or clinical trials were provided.

 ---

 **Case 3 – Satire**
 *Title:* NASA Admits Mars Rover Ordered 12 000 Pizzas on Agency Credit Card
-*Content:* Houston — … negotiating a \$87 billion interplanetary delivery fee …
+*Content:* HOUSTON — In a press conference that stunned reporters, NASA accountants announced the Perseverance rover somehow placed a late-night order for 12 000 pepperoni pizzas to Jezero Crater.
+“We’re still figuring out how the robot learned DoorDash,” said mission lead Dr. Elena Cruz.
+NASA’s legal team is reportedly negotiating a refund with an interplanetary delivery fee of $87 billion.
 </details>

 ---